#1 The first thing to note is that there is an E in Irish Whiskey

 Maybe you've noticed it before, but let’s just take a wee moment to help you keep your Es in order with this simple rule: There is an E in the word Ireland, so there is also an E in their Whiskey.

-The rule also holds true for United States, so while there is no E in Scotland, Japan and Canada the same goes for their Whisky.
+The rule also holds true for the United States, so while there is no E in Scotland, Japan, and Canada the same goes for their Whisky.
 All clear?
 Good.

-The differences in the production method influence the flavour profile of the Irish Whiskeys that tend to be lighter and smoother, which makes them very approachable.
+The differences in the production method influence the flavor profile of the Irish Whiskeys that tend to be lighter and smoother, which makes them very approachable.

-- made from corn or wheat, distilled in column stills and particularly light in style.
+- Grain Whiskey - made from corn or wheat, distilled in column stills, and particularly light in style.

-And since we're pretty hot in sniffing out drinks that are well worth your taste buds, you might as well join us in a wee bit of Irish spirit with our Whiskey tasting set.
+And since we're pretty hot in sniffing out drinks that are well worth your taste buds, you might as well join us in a wee bit of Irish Spirit with our Whiskey tasting set.
 Similarly, we compiled a selection of the best Irish Whiskeys under $100!